Eomys/pyleecan-doc/Tests_Turorials/how.to.use.marks.md

-# How to mark a test
+# How to launch some specific tests but not all in a class/file/folder ?

 Pytest enables to set metadata on the test functions with markers.
 This feature enables to easily exclude or include some tests from the test execution.